 - Stamp the document with their professional stamp

-The certification must be done on the copy of the document to be validated successfully.
+The certification must be done on a copy of the document to be validated successfully.

 6. How much does document certification cost?

 There is normally a fee attached to certification services.
-That fee can greatly vary depending on the certifier and the country in which you are getting your document certified in.
+That fee can greatly vary depending on the certifier and the country in which you are getting your document certified.
 But typically having documents certified by a lawyer will cost you USD100 minimum.